‘I have no doubt he’s still alive’: Owner searches for dog after deadly avalanche

-GUNNISON COUNTY, Colo.
-(KDVR) — The search continues for 7-year-old Ullr, a border collie, rottweiler and wolf mix, who was lost during a deadly avalanche southwest of the town of Marble in Colorado two weeks ago.
+The search continues for 7-year-old Ullr, a border collie, rottweiler and wolf mix, who was lost during a deadly avalanche southwest of the town of Marble in Colorado two weeks ago.
+KTLA’s sister station KDVR reports.

 Now, his owner is looking for help from trained scent and search dogs to help find his best friend.